camunda-consulting/camunda-7-code-examples/snippets/process-test-coverage/README.md

 Have a look at the [ProcessTestCoverageTest](src/test/java/org/camunda/bpm/consulting/process_test_coverage/ProcessTestCoverageTest.java).

-# Remarks to run this application
+## Remarks to run this application
 1. mvn clean test
 2. Open html files which are created in the directory target/process-test-coverage/

-# Known Issues
+## Known Limitations
+Test cases that deploy different version of the same process (same process definition key) are currently not supported and will result in miss-leading reports.
+Just make sure all your processes have unique process definition keys (in BPMN XML //process@id).

-# Improvements Backlog
+## Improvements Backlog